-Let's take a look at the passive voice in German!
-But first, pay attention to this passive sentence in English.
+Let's take a look at the passive voice in German.
+First, pay attention to this passive sentence in English.

 The museum is closed on Mondays.

-Because it's not relevant who closes the museum.
+It's not relevant who closes the museum.
 Imagine if someone said "Museum workers don't open the museum on Mondays."
-So we use the passive whenever it's not very important to know who the "doer" is.
+The person is redundant in this case, so we use the passive whenever it's not very important to know who the "doer" is.

 In English, we use "to be" (auxiliary) + the past participle (e.g. closed, opened, cooked, painted, ...).
 Luckily, German does the exact same thing!